Professional Korean-to-English translator with 20+ years of experience providing accurate service

 Meeting client expectation is about more than just delivering a technically good translation.
 Turnarounds are important, too.
 Korean clients tend to expect faster deliveries.
 This seems to be related to Korean business culture characteristics.

 Another aspect of working with Korean clients is that, due to the paperwork involved in Korean tax matters, the original client often has another entity process the payment.
 They often notify me of this after the original project terms were agreed.

 Western clients come with a different set of expectations.
 Legal contracts, including non-disclosure agreements, are the norm.
 On-time delivery is absolutely sacred.
-Also, non-Korean clients often have little to no knowledge or interest in Korea or Korean itself; their connection to the Korean-to-English translation is primarily for work purposes.
+Also, these clients often have little to no knowledge or interest in Korea or Korean itself; their connection to the project is primarily for work purposes.
 Therefore, being able to provide additional insights on concepts that would not make sense in a Western framework can add great value to a Korean-to-English translation project.

 “Thank you Steven.
 I appreciate all your help and your attention to detail.
 I will let you know if we come across any issues.
 It has been a pleasure working with you.”M. Harris Stamey, Esq.
 (Porter & Hedges LLP – Houston, Texas)